markusvoelter/ProgrammingBasics/doc/chapter03_types/index.md

 our program never explicitly mentioned anything about types, but the underlying analyser has computed types for us, and we can use those types to help us understand the program.
-Let's move on now to using types as constraints.
+Let's move on now to explicitly mentioning types in programs.